Worshipful Company of International Bankers: Membership and organisation

 The Company draws its membership from professionals working in banking, financial services, investment, law, accountancy, and related sectors.
 As of the mid-2010s, it had around 800 members from more than 50 countries, representing over 250 institutions.
-Notable members include Bob Wigley, Angela Knight, Alderman Sir Peter Estlin and Sir Henry Angest.
+Notable members include Bob Wigley, Angela Knight, Alderman Sir Peter Estlin, Sir Henry Angest and Anthony Scaramucci.

 It is governed by a Court of Assistants and led annually by a Master and Wardens.
 Membership is personal (not corporate) and open to professionals across financial disciplines, irrespective of nationality or location.

 Charitable and educational work

 Through its charitable trust, the Company has donated more than £1.3 million since its inception.
 Its activities focus on promoting financial literacy, education, and inclusion, especially among disadvantaged youth.

 The Company collaborates with schools and universities across the UK, offering scholarships, essay prizes, and mentoring programs.
 It works closely with business schools, offering the WCIB Prize for top-performing students in finance-related subjects.

 The Company organises talks by key figures in the financial services.
 Past speakers include former Governor of the Bank of England Mervyn King and former chairman of Lloyd’s of London Lord Levene.

 All members agree to uphold the Company’s "Principles for Good Business Conduct", also known as the "Lord George Principles", which promote integrity, transparency, and ethical behaviour in the financial services industry.